 A Year on the Bus, by Dan Close.
 On sale now!

-In September, Dan joins other Peace Corps writers, with members of Congress and the Press, at a luncheon in the Members Room of the Library of Congress (Thursday, September 22, 2011).
-During the weekend event, Dan will read from his books, Tales from the Arusi Hills, What The Abenaki Say About Dogs, and A Year on the Bus at the Crystal City Marriott Hotel in Arlington, Virginia, headquarters for Peace Corps volunteers returned from Ethiopia, where Dan served in years gone by.
-The gala weekend celebrates Peace Corps volunteer and writers from all over the country and down through the decades.
+Dan joined other Peace Corps writers, with members of Congress and the Press, at a luncheon in the Members Room of the Library of Congress (Thursday, September 22, 2011).
+During the weekend event, Dan read from his books, Tales from the Arusi Hills, What The Abenaki Say About Dogs, and A Year on the Bus at the Crystal City Marriott Hotel in Arlington, Virginia, headquarters for Peace Corps volunteers returned from Ethiopia, where Dan served in years gone by.
+The gala weekend celebrated Peace Corps volunteer and writers from all over the country and down through the decades.
 Congratulations to all!

 On Schillhammer Road: the life of a botanist, by Hubert W. Vogelmann